Dj5822/Auth0Test/README.md

 npm start

 The app should work.
 Alternatively, just run the frontend.
-This will cause the message panel to not work though.
+This will cause the 'API TEST' button to not work though.

 ## How developers can get started with the Auth0 library
 The quickstart guide specifies how to get started with Auth0.